PayPal to cut more than 300 jobs in Dublin and Dundalk

 Elaine Keogh

-PayPal has confirmed that it is seeking to cut a total of 307 jobs from its Irish operations in Dundalk and Dublin.
+PayPal has confirmed it is to cut a total of 307 jobs from its Irish operations in Dundalk and Dublin.

 A company spokesperson said: "We are proposing to remove a selection of roles in Dundalk and Dubin subject to consultation with employees and we notified employees in the affected teams of the consultation earlier today."